LaurenC2022/portfolio/README.md

     - Community Involvement

         - Working on workshop: memorizing and practicing key topics for Bubble sort, merge sort, and RSA.
 I am also memorizing and practicing key topics in top down programming and pair programming.

         - Working on workshop: (1) add images to presentation, (2) add history slides for RSA top down programming and pair programming as needed (3) include time for group practice of top down programming and pair programming for bubble sort (practice this/ run through a few times) (4) create merge sort and RSA activities based on what they should know and have memorized for each in an interview (5) run through whole presetation a few times ideas of time frame and how users will set up the colleborative top down programming and pair programming part and the activities on their devices

         - Working on workshop: memorize history for top down programming and pair programming and RSA

-    - Diversity and Advancement

-        - Researched on ChatGTP and HuggingFace.co/chat how to stay up to date in academic research and industry advancement as a software engineer.
-Responses can be found on [Continious Learning ChatGTP.md](./continious_learning_ChatGTP.md) and [Continious Learning HuggingFace.md](./continious_learning_HuggingFace.md)

-    - Conferences/Webinars

-        - Virtual Microsoft event
+    - attended a Virtual Microsoft event

-    - Fundamental Computer Science Knowledge

-        - study Bubble Sort, Merge Sort, Select Sort, RSA cryptography algorithms

-    - Goal Setting 3, 6, 12, and 18 months

-        Time plan
-            - job (40 hours/week) - no job? then 20 hours job hunting & 20 hours other*
-            - Sleep (7:30 pm to 3:00 am)(52.5 hours per week)
-            - Everything else (75.5 hours) - job? "other*" gets moved here with everything else I have to do

-        3 months:
-        - Job (get one)
-        - Fundamental Computer Science Knowledge - Algorithms/ Data Structures knowledge & language study
-        - Open source contribution
-        - Learn about advancement in technology

-        3 to 36 months
-        - job
-         - Fundamental Computer Science Knowledge - credentialed (1 course / semester)

-        *Other, personal time professional development:

-        - Fundamental Computer Science Knowledge - enroll in courses & get credentials
-        - Open source contribution
-        - Learn about advancement in technology through articles, magazines, and research
-        - Participate in Conferences and Webinars
-        - Participate in Coding Communities

 - ### Home Relocation and Chinese Mid Autumn's Festival Holiday Break: September 29, 2024 - October 6, 2024